SENATOR CHRISTINE COHEN

 Environment

 Taking care of our environment has always been one of my top priorities and I was incredibly honored to serve as the Chair of the Environment Committee for four years.
 As chair, I founded the bipartisan Coastal Caucus, which has served to amplify the voices of coastal communities and I continue to lead that caucus as we navigate rising waters and storm surges.
-In 2021, I led passage of the first update to our Bottle Bill since the 1970’s, improving recycling infrastructure and cutting down on blight caused by litter.
-I led passage on a bill which bans harmful PFAS “forever chemicals” from firefighting foam and food packaging, and a ban on single-use plastic bags.
+In 2021, I led passage of the first update to our bottle redemption laws since the 1970’s, improving recycling infrastructure and cutting down on blight caused by litter.
+I led passage on a bill which bans single-use plastic bags and harmful PFAS “forever chemicals” from firefighting foam and food packaging.
+In 2024 I supported legislation that expanded that PFAS ban to include many everyday items, a step towards keeping our water clean from these chemicals.
+Unfortunately, PFAS has affected us right here in the 12th District and I continue to work closely with the town of Killingworth to support remediation efforts.
 In my first term, I passed a bill to enable towns impacted by sea-level rise to adequately plan and save for coastal resiliency, and then in 2021 I passed legislation that strengthened these coastal resiliency funding mechanisms, so our towns have more tools to combat storm surges and sea level rise.

 As your state senator I will continue to focus on waste mitigation, eliminating pollutants from our environment and ensuring we meet our carbon emission goals.
 Now as Chair of the Transportation Committee, reducing transportation related emissions is a top priority.